GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: GUIGuard Framework Overview

 \subsection{GUIGuard Structure Overview}

-As shown in Figure~\ref{fig:framework}, GUIGuard follows a trustworthy Local Remote hybrid service paradigm: the raw interface is visible only on the local device, and any data sent to a remote model for inference and decision making is first processed on device for privacy.
-The workflow is a three stage, iterative pipeline consisting of privacy detection, privacy protection, and task execution, driven by the current screenshot and task context.
+As shown in Figure~\ref{fig:framework_v12}, GUIGuard follows a trustworthy Local--Remote hybrid service paradigm: the raw interface is visible only on the local device, and any data sent to a remote model for inference and decision making is first processed on device for privacy.
+The workflow is a three-stage iterative pipeline consisting of privacy detection, privacy protection, and task execution, driven by the current screenshot and task context.

-\textbf{Privacy Detection Module} answers ``what should be protected''.
-It produces a structured privacy representation that guides downstream protection, including (i) spatial localization of sensitive regions (e.g., regions or bounding boxes), (ii) semantic categories and risk levels, and (iii) whether each item is necessary for the current task.
-Detection combines textual signals from the interaction context to maintain step consistency.
-At the system level, this module prioritizes high recall and auditability, preferring conservative triggers over the irreversible risk of missing critical sensitive content.
+\textbf{Privacy Detection Module} answers ``what should be protected.''
+It produces a structured privacy representation that guides downstream protection, including spatial localization of sensitive regions, semantic categories and risk levels, and whether each item is necessary for the current task.

-\textbf{Privacy Protection Module} answers ``how to protect''.
+\textbf{Privacy Protection Module} answers ``how to protect.''
 It maps detected regions to a configurable set of sanitization operators and policy compositions, making the trade-off between privacy and interface fidelity explicit.
-The system may use masking, text replacement, and similar techniques based on risk and task requirements.
-Auditable policies should sanitize sensitive information sufficiently to prevent reconstruction, while avoiding over-sanitization that leads to unrecognizable elements, grounding failures, or plan drift.

-\textbf{Task Execution Module} answers ``whether tasks remain solvable after privacy protection''.
+\textbf{Task Execution Module} answers ``whether tasks remain solvable after privacy protection.''
 Under a privacy-protected interface and task context, the system generates executable action plans and interacts with a real GUI.
-Unlike conventional end-to-end GUI agents, the execution process is explicitly constrained by partial observability, where sensitive visual information may be masked or removed.
-As a result, the agent is required to reason over historical trajectories and residual visual cues to infer and execute subsequent actions.
-The effectiveness of protected execution is evaluated using end-to-end task success rate, semantic consistency of planning outputs, and grounding accuracy.
-By jointly considering the quality of privacy detection and the effectiveness of protection strategies, these criteria establish a quantifiable and comparable closed-loop framework for evaluating privacy-preserving GUI agents.